| Written by Mark Buzinkay

 The Spectrum of Cold Chain Storage Facilities

-Talking about the cold chain and storage, there are actually many different ways to do it.
+There are actually many different ways to do the cold chain and storage.
 This quick overview gives you an idea about the most popular options the supply chain offers to all cold chain stakeholders:

 Cooling Systems: At the very beginning of the cold chain, products, especially food items, need to be brought down to their ideal storage temperature.
 This is where cooling systems come into play.
 These are not your average refrigerators but large-scale facilities capable of handling vast quantities of goods.
 Doing so, they are fundamentally important ensuring that products are at the right temperature before they're stored for extended periods or transported.